GeorgeJopson/Test-Driven-Development-Notes/Test-Driven Development By Example/Test-Driven Development By Example Summary.md

 - **Two Commandments of TDD:**
   - Write new code only if an automated test has failed
   - Eliminate duplication
-- **Red - Green - Refactor:** The cycle followed in TDD:
+- **Red - Green - Refactor:** The cycle followed in TDD for each test, after which you follow the same cycle for the next test, and so on:
   - **Red:** Write a test that doesn't work (not working includes not compiling).
 This test acts as the "story" of the interface you wished you had.
+Run the test before coding to check it isn't already working.
   - **Green:** Make the test work (speed dominates everything else in this phase).
   - **Refactor:** Eliminate duplication/mess created in the green stage.
 Duplication includes duplication between test and code.
 - **Test To-Do List:** Maintain a to-do list of test cases you want to implement.
 When you think of a new test case at it to the list, and then return to working on your current test.